system.exe at ~25% CPU fix

 goto loop

-Run this script as administrator everytime you start the Computer.
+Run this script as administrator every time you start the computer.
 It is an infinite loop as long as the computer is logged on.

 This script will rescan for new devices every 30 seconds.